mvaganov/CmdLineAsteroids/notes.md

 	This is the same as just calling the `Normalized` property.
 	But, I avoid using `Normalized` to avoid recalculating the same square root value again.
 Again, an accurate square-root value is expensive to re-compute.

-the `Update` method will change the position of the particle's cirle based on the velocity, and the amount of time passed.
+the `Update` method will change the position of the particle's circle based on the velocity, and the amount of time passed.

 ### scene
 src/Program